apache/druid/docs/tutorials/tutorial-query.md

 9. Finally, click  `...`  and **Edit context** to see how you can add additional parameters controlling the execution of the query execution.
 In the field, enter query context options as JSON key-value pairs, as described in [Context flags](../querying/query-context.md).

 That's it!
 We've built a simple query using some of the query builder features built into the web console.
 The following sections provide a few more example queries you can try.

-Also, see [Other ways to invoke SQL queries](#other-ways-to-invoke-sql-queries) to learn how to run Druid SQL from the command line or over HTTP.
+See [Query SQL over HTTP](#query-sql-over-http) for an example of how to use the Druid SQL HTTP API.

 ## More Druid SQL examples

-Here is a collection of queries to try out:
+Try the following queries to learn a few more Duid SQL tricks:

 ### Query over time